CMSDAS/root-short-exercise/_episodes/10-analysis-physics.md

 The used files and the content of the datasets, for example [the simulated Standard Model Higgs boson produced by Gluon fusion](http://opendata.web.cern.ch/record/12351), can be found on [the CERN Open Data portal](http://opendata.web.cern.ch/record/12350).

 > ## Have a look at the content of the (reduced) CMS NanoAOD files!
-> You can just look at the content on the CERN Open Data portal (follow for example [this link](http://opendata.web.cern.ch/record/12351)) or take one of the files you will download below and investigate the content with ROOT, such as shown in the previous episodes!
+> You can just look at the content on the CERN Open Data portal (follow for example [this link](http://opendata.web.cern.ch/record/12351)) or take one of the files you will download below and investigate the content with ROOT, such as shown in the previous sections!
 {: .challenge}

 > ## Why NanoAOD?
 > The NanoAOD format is a small version of the MiniAOD format (which is a small version of the AOD format) with a size of about 2 kB/Event.
-Going towards Run 3 and 4 of the LHC, this format will be very likely the default for most CMS analyses to be able to process an unpreceded amount of data!
+Going towards Run 3 and 4 of the LHC, this format will be very likely the default for most CMS analyses to be able to process an unprecedented amount of data!
 {: .keypoints}

 > ## Why *reduced* NanoAOD?